XiaoBWang1/Python/README.md

+# Python
-# Python basic excercises from easy to hard accordingly to lesson number.
+Basic excercises from easy to hard accordingly to lesson number.